-Figure 4.11 Load Connections to Bullet Nose-Type Distribution Circuit Breaker Positions and CO Ground Connection (List BC, LC, and NC Distribution Unit)
+Figure 17: Load Connections to Bullet Nose-Type Distribution Circuit Breaker Positions and CO Ground Connection (List BC, LC, and NC)

-To Bullet Nose-Type Load Distribution Circuit Breaker Positions (List BA and NA Distribution Unit) Procedure
+To Bullet Nose-Type Load Distribution Circuit Breaker Positions (List BA and NA)

 Load distribution (circuit breakers) and load return leads terminated in two-hole lugs are connected to threaded studs located inside the Distribution Unit.
 Load leads are brought into the right side (as viewed from the front) of the shelf and are accessible from the front of the shelf.
-Refer to Figure 4.12.
+Refer to Figure 18.

 NOTE!
 10-32 studs (w/hardware) on 5/8" centers are provided for these connections.
+Note that one stud is used to secure lug, the other is used for anti-rotation.
 Recommended torque is 20 in-lbs when using the supplied hardware.